gatsbyjs/gatsby/docs/blog/2018-10-09-uptick-docs-contributions-hacktoberfest/index.md

 - communicate a core concept of Gatsby (TBD) and/or a core value (TBD)
 - be a noun, like "plugins, styling, guides, core concepts" etc.

-Names for guides, tutorial sections, and sub-headings in the .org site ought should:
+Names for guides, tutorial sections, and sub-headings in the .org site should:

 - be SEO friendly (common google search term, easy-to-remember URL that is not likely to change anytime soon)
 - nearly always start with an -ing verb, like "adding", since all tasks are action-oriented.